mwinters-stuff/vscode-devcontainer-raspberrypi-pico/README.md

 * EXTRAS is installed in /apps/pico-extras
 * PICO-PROJECT-GENERATOR is installed in /apps/pico-project-generator
 * PICO-VGA is installed in /apps/pico-vga
-* ARDUINO-CORE is installed in /apps/arduino-core
+* Arduino pico libraries are available in /apps/arduino-pico
-* ARDUINO-PICO is installed in /apps/arduino-pico
+* Arduino core libraries are available in /apps/arduino-core
 * All USB devices are exported to container - so the picoprobe can be found and used.
 * USB Device /dev/ttyACM0 is exported to container for monitoring